-If you are studying at a four-year institution or at a community college outside the Commonwealth of Virginia, you should be aware of the requirements for your intended major.
-Click here for information on all of JMU's majors.
+If you are studying at a four-year institution or at a community college outside of Virginia, you should be aware of the requirements for your JMU major.
 Some majors have admission and/or progression standards that must be met before you are fully admitted to the major.

 Academic Planning and JMU's General Education Program Requirements

 In addition to major course work, all students must complete JMU's core curriculum, General Education.
-You should read and understand General Education program requirements.
-Click here for some general guidelines on transferring courses that may count toward General Education requirements.
+Be sure to read and understand the General Education program requirements.
+Review these Guidelines for Transferring General Education Courses that may satisfy General Education requirements.

 Evaluation of Transfer Credit

-Once you are accepted to JMU, courses you have completed as indicated on your college transcript(s) from all colleges or universities you have attended are evaluated on a course-by-course basis by the JMU Office of the Registrar based upon guidelines from each academic department.
+Once you are accepted to JMU, courses you have completed as indicated on your college transcript(s) from all colleges or universities you have attended are evaluated on a course-by-course basis according to JMU's Office of the Registrar Transfer Credit Policies based upon guidelines from each academic department.
 Please Note: The Office of the Registrar is unable to provide preliminary credit evaluations.

 Credit is generally accepted for course work if JMU has a similar discipline, department or school.
-If a student presents a course that is not equivalent to a specific course taught at JMU but is in an available department or school, it may be accepted as elective credit.
+If a student presents a course that is not equivalent to a specific course taught at JMU but is in an available department or school, it may be accepted as elective credit (000).

 Prospective students on a campus tour